Tenant damage is a common fear for all rental property owners – whether it’s accidental damage or worse.

 Make a Demand for Payment

 Prepare an itemized list of deductions which will justify why you keep the entire security deposit.
 When the damage exceeds that amount, send the tenant an invoice for what is still due.
-Ask that they pay in a specific amount of time, usually 10 to 30 days.
+Ask that they pay in a specific amount of time, usually 10 to 30 days, or according to a payment plan agreed to by all parties involved.

 We can help you if you find yourself in this unfortunate circumstance.
 We can also talk about some of the best ways to prevent tenant damage, including rigorous screening, inspections, and positive tenant relationships.
 Contact us at Vantage West Property Management for any questions on this topic or anything pertaining to Kelowna property management.